unicode-org/message-format-wg/exploration/bidi-usability.md

 - Addresses need to comply with UAX#31

 **Cons**
-- Can be used irresponsibly, including enabling some Trojan Source cases (UAX#55)
+- Syntax does not prevent poor display outcomes, including enabling some Trojan Source cases (UAX#55);
+  note that tooling or linting can help ameliorate these issues.

 ### Strict isolation all the time